flutter-it/docs/docs/documentation/get_it/multiple_registrations.md

 ## Multiple Unnamed Registrations

-For plugin systems, observers, and middleware where you want to retrieve **all** instances at once without knowing their names.
+For plugin systems, observers, and middleware where you want to retrieve <strong>all</strong> instances at once without knowing their names.

 ### Enabling Multiple Registrations

-By default, get_it **prevents** registering the same type multiple times (without different instance names) to catch accidental duplicate registrations, which are usually bugs.
+By default, get_it <strong>prevents</strong> registering the same type multiple times (without different instance names) to catch accidental duplicate registrations, which are usually bugs.

 To enable multiple registrations of the same type, you must explicitly opt-in:

 <<< @/../code_samples/lib/get_it/code_sample_980d7414.dart

-**Why explicit opt-in?**
+<strong>Why explicit opt-in?</strong>
-- **Prevents bugs**: Accidentally registering the same type twice is usually an error
+- <strong>Prevents bugs</strong>: Accidentally registering the same type twice is usually an error
-- **Breaking change protection**: Existing code won't break from unintended behavior changes
+- <strong>Breaking change protection</strong>: Existing code won't break from unintended behavior changes
-- **Clear intent**: Makes it obvious that you're using the multiple registration pattern
+- <strong>Clear intent</strong>: Makes it obvious that you're using the multiple registration pattern
-- **Type safety**: Forces you to be aware that `get<T>()` behavior changes
+- <strong>Type safety</strong>: Forces you to be aware that `get<T>()` behavior changes

 ::: warning Important
-Once enabled, this setting applies **globally** to the entire get_it instance.
+Once enabled, this setting applies <strong>globally</strong> to the entire get_it instance.
 You cannot enable it for only specific types.

-**This feature cannot be disabled once enabled.** Even calling `getIt.reset()` will clear all registrations but keep this feature enabled.
+<strong>This feature cannot be disabled once enabled.</strong> Even calling `getIt.reset()` will clear all registrations but keep this feature enabled.
 This is intentional to prevent accidental breaking changes in your application.
 :::

 ---